Jan-Eric-B/FuriousTare/README.md

 - `0x0100005800001E34`: The wrong voice-over clip plays when Cindy the Skull looks at Joyce.
   - This is a data problem - the voice-over clips for this dialogue entry were, perhaps, not recorded or imported into the game - and the correct clips do not exist in the game files.
 For now, we just skip playing the voice-over.
+- `0x0100004500009218`: When asking Joyce for 10,000 reals, choosing "Hydrodynamique E40?
+Sounds fast." would trigger the correct response, _and also_ the response for the other dialogue choice ("I like high fidelity *anything*").